Alesis V49 Review – Punchy Keyboard at an Affordable Price

 The form factor and low weight make it easy to lug around.
 The build quality is also robust enough to take the abuse of the road.
 If you’re going to play the keyboard (and not just launch clips), this will be a great controller for live performance.

-Software: The V49 ships with Ableton Live Lite and Xpand!2 workstation by AIR tech (more here).
+Software: The V49 ships with Ableton Live Lite and Xpand!2 workstation by AIR tech (learn more here).

 Additionally, like most offerings under the InMusic Brands umbrella, you get VIP 3.1 compatibility.
 This lets you control your entire VST library from a single window.